Shippable/docs/sources/deploy/deploy-docker-overview.md

 ## Custom deployments with Cloud-Native CLIs

 You can also use cloud-native CLIs to configure your deployments yourself.
 The advantage is that you have full control over your deployments.
 However, this does not give you cross-cloud compatibility since moving to a different orchestration platform will require you to rewrite your deployment job.

-For deployments using the appropriate cloud-native CLI, please visit our [Deploy with Cloud-Native CLI docs](/deploy/deploy-cloud-native-overview/).